zenjen-devs/zenjen-devs.github.io/manufacturing_languagemodel_dashboard.md

     app.run(debug=True)
 ```

-The model parses user input, determines the intent (e.g., “Show monthly trend for delayed shipments in Asia-Pacific”), and returns a brief narrative explanation summarizing trends, anomalies, or comparisons.
+The model parses user input, determines the intent, and returns a brief narrative explanation summarizing trends, anomalies, or comparisons.

 <br>